ogerbron/satellite6-content_views/README.md

 [![Build Status](https://travis-ci.org/ogerbron/satellite6-content_views.svg?branch=master)](https://travis-ci.org/ogerbron/satellite6-content_views/)
 [![Ansible Role](https://img.shields.io/ansible/role/21653.svg)](https://galaxy.ansible.com/ogerbron/satellite6-content_views/)

+**Important**: As I moved to another job, I do not use Red Hat Satellite any more, thus I cannot maintain this role easily (I don't have a licence to use Satellite).
+But feel free to submit PR to improve the role, or use your own repo.
+Hope you will enjoy it!

 # Content View Management

 Satellite6-content_views is an Ansible role to easily manage content views in RedHat Satellite 6.x such as: